Skip to main content

 What the PEA Does

-The PEA looks at past environmental conditions to determine if the site is safe for today’s use and any future redevelopment.
+The PEA process evaluates past environmental conditions to determine if the site is safe for today’s use and any future redevelopment.
 A central part of the process is the Human Health Risk Assessment, which examines whether chemicals or contaminants at the school could pose health risks to students or staff.

 MVSD submitted a draft PEA earlier this year.
-After reviewing it, DTSC and Marin County requested additional testing and refinements.
-The District is now preparing a Revised PEA that will incorporate these comments and additional data, and it will be released for public review in October.
+After review, DTSC and Marin County requested additional testing and updates.

-• Methane Monitoring: Marin County requested additional methane monitors at the current campus.
-The methane monitors are now installed in all school buildings and lower-level classrooms.
+• Methane Monitoring: Marin County requested methane monitors at the campus.
+These are now installed in all school buildings and lower-level classrooms.
 No exceedances have been detected.

-• Soil and Vapor Testing: DTSC asked for more soil sampling in landscaped areas and a new risk assessment using updated soil vapor data.
-Soil vapor samples taken in July 2025, under conservative conditions, confirmed earlier findings:
+• Soil and Vapor Testing: DTSC requested more sampling and a new risk assessment using updated soil vapor data.
+July 2025 samples, collected under conservative conditions, confirmed:

-• Students: No health hazard or incremental cancer risk under typical use (six hours per day, 180 days per year, for three years).
+• Students: No health hazard or increased cancer risk under typical school use (6 hours/day, 180 days/year, 3 years).

 Modernization Project Schedule